1: MAMEEM AND MAUDIE 81 Sea Island Parkway

 Island Fast Food Grill is a delicious, off-the-wall spot that you can’t skip if you’re in town.
 Easy to miss, but delicious, affordable, and filling, it is a must-visit for anyone who loves barbeque and a nice breeze.
 It is, after all, where the locals eat.

 4: Old Bull Tavern 205 West Street

-The Old Bull Tavern is Beaufort’s Friendly neighborhood Gastropub featuring an ever-changing market-based menu of European and American comfort foods, innovative cocktails, and select craft beers and wines in bottle and on tap.
+Recently featured on Beyond The Check: Worker Owner Edition, The Old Bull Tavern is Beaufort’s Friendly neighborhood Gastropub with an ever-changing market-based menu of European and American comfort foods, innovative cocktails, and select craft beers and wines in bottle and on tap.